HolyGrease/-Algorithm-Decision-Tree-3/Readme.md

 # Preprocessing dataset
 Threshold - process of converting continius values to discrete values.
 There are two methods:
-- media - thresholding by median value of column
+- median - thresholding by median value of column
 - gain - thresholding by using value with maximum gain

 As first argument takes column index, second - name of method